-- (1) The procedures in this Schedule (other than sub-paragraph (2) of this paragraph) do not apply to a decision by the AFSA: - (a) to withdraw a direction, requirement, restriction or prohibition; or - (b) to withdraw a condition or restriction imposed in relation to a Licence, registration, authorisation or approval; or - (c) in relation to a Person, if the Person has requested, or consented in writing to, the making of the decision. - (2) In the cases referred to in sub-paragraph (1), the AFSA must notify the Person in writing of the decision and the date on which it is to take effect. - (3) If the AFSA makes a decision in relation to a Person after a determination of the AIFC Court relating to the conduct of the Person, the requirement to give the Person an opportunity to make representations under paragraph 4 or 6 (as applicable) does not apply in relation to findings of fact of the AIFC Court.
+- (1) The procedures in this Schedule (other than sub-paragraph (2) of this paragraph) do not apply to a decision by the AFSA: - (a) to withdraw a direction, requirement, restriction or prohibition; or - (b) to withdraw a condition or restriction imposed in relation to a Licence, registration, authorisation or approval; or - (c) in relation to a Person, if the Person has requested, or consented in writing to, the making of the decision. - (d) to make, revoke and/or vary a direction under section 9. - (2) In the cases referred to in sub-paragraph (1), the AFSA must notify the Person in writing of the decision and the date on which it is to take effect. - (3) If the AFSA makes a decision in relation to a Person after a determination of the AIFC Court relating to the conduct of the Person, the requirement to give the Person an opportunity to make representations under paragraph 4 or 6 (as applicable) does not apply in relation to findings of fact of the AIFC Court.